 Supporting Neurodiverse Students Through Course Design

-You’ve doubtless heard the expression “Great minds think alike,” but the reality is that great minds work in countless different ways.
-There is no “right” or “wrong” way to think and learn.
+You’ve doubtless heard the expression “Great minds think alike.”
+In reality, great minds work in countless different ways, with no “right” or “wrong” way to think or learn.
 Different peoples’ brains simply work differently.
-When we appreciate the variability in our students and design with that variability in mind, we can widen the path to success for everyone without removing content or requirements or sacrificing rigor.
+When we appreciate the variability in our students and design with that variability in mind, we can widen the path to success for everyone.
+Importantly, we can do so without removing content or requirements or sacrificing rigor.

-Chances are very high that your classes will include neurodivergent students whose unique perspective, creative thinking, and innovative ideas can benefit you and all the class members.
-In this article, we will discuss neurodiversity in our students, and how we can support neurodivergent students through course design.
+Chances are very high that your classes will include neurodivergent students who, just like all other learners, have unique perspectives, creative ways of thinking, and innovative ideas that can benefit you and all the class members.
+In this article, we will discuss neurodiversity in our students, and how we can support a neurodiverse learner population through course design.

 When we appreciate the variability in our students and design with the variability in mind, we can widen the path to success for everyone without removing content or requirements or sacrificing rigor.